How the PCRA Process Works in PA

 Sometimes a defendant files a PCRA petition immediately after conviction and sentencing.
 Under different circumstances, a defendant files a PCRA petition after the regular appeals process fails to give him or her the relief they seek.
 Your attorney will help you decide which course of action is best for you, considering the unique circumstances of your particular case.

 You must file a PCRA petition within a year from the day the judgment of the sentence becomes final.
 If you’ve filed an appeal from your conviction, that year does not start to run until all of your appeals are exhausted.
-If you do not appeal from your conviction, you have a year from the day you were sentenced to file your PCRA petition.
+If you do not appeal your conviction, you have a year from the thirtieth day after you were sentenced to file your PCRA petition.

 What are the PCRA Exceptions?